 A satisfactory theory of the business cycle was a pressing need in the 1930s, when the Great Depression inflicted widespread economic suffering on Europe and America.
-John Maynard Keynes attempted to fill that need with The General Theory of Employment, Interest and Money, which he wrote in 1935.
-Although the ambiguities in The General Theory have proved sufficient to sustain a huge literature attempting to interpret
+John Maynard Keynes attempted to fill that need with The General Theory

 6 In a perfectly competitive market, we would expect this rationing of credit to be done entirely by raising interest rates (the price of credit) to a level that would equate supply and demand.
 However, credit markets are plagued by an information problem known as adverse selection, which implies that increasing the interest rate on loans will mean that relatively safe borrowers will stop borrowing but very risky borrowers (who are likely to default anyway) will be attracted.
-Thus, if banks raised interest rates enough to reduce demand to equality with supply, they might end up with a substantially riskier pool of borrowers and a higher default rate.
+Thus, if banks raised interest rates enough to reduce demand to equality with supply, they would probably end up with a substantially riskier pool of borrowers and a higher default rate.